NetHack — cover art

 Extended note for visitors: NetHack is presented here as a dedicated game detail page rather than a short index listing.
 The page structure is intentional: a clear overview, media, downloads, requirements, screenshots (when available), and internal links to similar titles.
 If you landed here from Google, you can use these sections like a checklist.
 Start with the description to understand the premise, then watch the gameplay video to confirm the pace and UI, and finally decide whether to download or to browse alternatives.
 For Windows users, the practical flow is: check the system requirements if they’re provided, then install, run once, and adjust settings before you commit time.
 For games in Roguelike, a small amount of early experimentation usually reveals whether the gameplay loop matches your taste (difficulty, session length, and the type of decisions you make minute-to-minute).
 Licensing is shown as See license.
 Tags can provide extra clues about mechanics and themes (Free,PC,Roguelike).
 If downloads are not yet available, this does not necessarily mean the game is unavailable—some entries are added first for discovery and are later completed with official binaries and license/source references.
 In the meantime, internal links to similar games help keep the browsing session productive: open 3–5 related titles, compare their platform and media availability, and pick the one that best matches what you want to play today.
 Finally, keep in mind that search engines evaluate usefulness at the page level.
 Adding explicit sections (what the game is, how to get started, features, requirements, media, and alternatives) helps reduce the ‘thin content’ pattern where a page is only a title plus a short description.
 This is why the page contains both structured data and real human-readable content: it’s meant to serve players first, and to be understood correctly by crawlers.

-I don’t see a download button—what now?
+I don’t see a download—what now?
 Some entries only have media or references at first.
-Check back later, or browse other games in the same category while downloads are being added.
+Check back later, use the Source section, or browse other games in the same category while downloads are being added.

 Game Details